 Caroline and Julia might also decide to simply split the ownership and mortgage payments 50/50, even though Caroline occupies a smaller area.
 Caroline will still benefit from the real estate investment, because she'll be entitled to half of the profit when they sell the house.
 They could make up for the unequal use of the house in other ways, such as by giving Julia full responsibility for all yard care and having her pay a larger portion of the property taxes and utilities.

-EXAMPLE: Jeri and Camila own a house together, with 75% and 25% ownership, respectively, but they share use of the house fairly equally.
+EXAMPLE: Jeri and Camila own a house together, with 75% and 25% ownership, respectively, but share use of the house fairly equally.
 They split most day-to-day expenses, such as utilities, phone, water, and small repairs.
 Any major improvements on the house they divide according to their ownership percentage.
 For insurance and property taxes, Jeri pays 60% and Camila 40%.
 This division was based not on a careful calculation, but on a desire to even out the expenses and benefits of homeownership.
 Because they use the house equally, they felt that it would be unfair for Jeri to pay 75% of these expenses, but also unfair to split them when Jeri will benefit much more from an eventual sale of the house.
 The 60/40 split just seemed more equitable.

 Does one of you want to use the garage as an art studio?
 Turn the yard into a dog run?
 Have a party every weekend to watch football games on a big-screen television?
-These are all things you should air in advance.
-You should also talk about whether you can have overnight visitors or long-term guests, or sublet your share of the space.
+These are all things you should air and discuss in advance.
+Also talk about whether each of you can have overnight visitors or long-term guests, or sublet your share of the space.

-Sharing living space can sometimes lead to disagreements and frustrations.
-One of the best ways to avoid problems is to start with a home that's easy to share.
-An easily shared house means one that creates a feeling of separate space for each sharer, whether through layout, size, soundproofing, or other features, and has enough room for sharers to enjoy common spaces together.
-Here are some of the qualities that make a house shareable:
+Sharing living space can lead to disagreements and frustrations.
+One of the best ways to avoid these is to start with a home that's easy to share.
+That usually means one that creates a feeling of separate space for each person living there, whether through layout, size, soundproofing, or other features; and has enough room for everyone to enjoy common spaces together.